1. A two-year-old’s receptive language is developing rapidly, understanding around 200-300 words.

 - Be face-to-face and make eye-contact with your child before giving him an instruction, making sure you have his attention.

 - When talking to your little one, use words just a little bit more advanced than his expressive language or the words he normally uses.

 - Use body language and facial expressions as visual aids to help your little one comprehend what you’re trying to say.

 - Reduce distractions by turning off any background noise when you are talking, like the television or music.

 - Encourage your little one to ask for you to clarify or repeat what you said if he doesn’t understand it at first.

-You now know your little one understands most of what you say!
+NOTE: Now you know that your little one understands most of what you say!
 So, it’s a good idea to keep this in mind when you are talking about him when he is around.